Creativity and Art at Work

 The learning outcomes listed below will help you decide whether this exchange course matches your personal goals.

-- You understand the role of creative processes in developing a new and valuable product
+- You understand the role of creative processes in developing something new of value

-- You have improved your competencies related to the pedagogic use of Artistic and Playful Media.
+- You have improved your competences related to the pedagogic use of Artistic and Playful Media.

 - You are willing and able to experiment as an effective tool for innovation.